Palantir Quest (1994): wild goose chase (review part V)

 Paid for in sweat and sore knees.

-Palantir Quest is in fact an unusual one among this collection as being one of the rare Adventures book along with Kin-Strife, as well as several much slimmer adventures compilations.
-All the others in the line are sourcebooks, as far as I know.
+Palantir Quest is in fact an unusual one among this collection as being the only long format Adventures book among much slimmer adventures compilations.
+All the others in the line are sourcebooks, or « citadels » as far as I know.
 Incredibly detailed and well-researched sourcebooks I must add in case you haven’t heard of them, something that doesn’t exist anymore in rpgs I think, that required an entire team of dedicated people to do.
 Something to be nostalgic about no doubt.
 Keep that in mind if you please, because I’ll be a bit harsh with this one: I.C.E’s sourcebooks were absolutely great.

 But back to our current subject.